How Much Does a Deck Cost in the Everett Area?

 • Love to host BBQs all year-round?
 Add a transparent Deck Cover, built-in bench seating, and Wood Railings with a Drink Rail to create a fantastic space for hosting get-togethers.

-5. Add some Patio Furniture - A deck is only as good as what you use it for, so add some nice patio furniture and a firetable to create a gathering space that you’ll enjoy for years to come
+5. Add some Patio Furniture - A nice set of patio furniture can enhance the appeal and functionality of a deck as much or more than fancy railings or built in features.
+A deck is only as good as what you use it for, so try adding some nice patio furniture and a fire table to create a gathering space that you and your loved ones will enjoy for years to come.

 Previous